Tell Muhammad: History

-Tell Muhammad was occupied from the Ur III to the Kassite period but is primarily an Old Babylonian period site (the 1957 survey reported Akkadian period pottery but later excavations were unable to replicate that find).
+Tell Muhammad was occupied from the Ur III to the Kassite period but is primarily an Old Babylonian period site (the 1957 survey reported Akkadian Empire period pottery but later excavations were unable to replicate that find).
 Two rulers are known from recovered tablets, Ḫurbaḫ (Ḫurbaḫ/zum) and Šipta-ulzi, both Kassite names.
 These match the names of early Kassite rulers on the Synchronic King List.
 They are thought to have ruled at roughly the same time as Samsu-ditāna (c.
 1625 – 1595BC), last ruler of First Dynasty of Babylon and Sealand Dynasty rulers Pešgaldarameš and Ayadaragalama.
 An alternative proposal is to date these Tell Muhammad rulers to the time of the previous ruler of Babylon, Ammi-Saduqa.

 At Tell Muhammad, several tablets, silver loan contracts, were found that were dated with two-year names "Year 38 after Babylon was resettled" and "The year that the Moon was eclipsed".
 The former year name is of a format used by the Kassites, a change from the event format used through the Old Babylonian period.
 Attempts have been made to use this eclipse to date the sack of Babylon and its resettlement by the Kassites.
 Other known year names include "Year in which the son of Ḫurbaḫ was killed in Tupliaš" (mu ša dumu ḫu-ur-ba-aḫ i-na tu-up-li-ia-aš di-kú), "The year when the son of Hurbah became hostile to the king" (mu dumu ḫu-ur-ba-aḫ ki lugal ik-ki-ru), and "Year Ḫurbaḫ restored the gods of Ešnunna" (MU DINGIR.DIDLI ša áš-nun-naki ḫu-ur-ba-aḫ ú-ud-di-šu).